Westacre Parliament 21-22

 - Listen to the ideas and thoughts of the other children in our class

-- Every fortnight we have lunch together, share and discuss the issues raised within our class discussions.
+- Twice a half term, we have lunch together, share and discuss the issues raised within our class discussions.

 - Work together to make our school a better place for all